 Berries are also a great way to mask bitter greens.
 Fresh, ripe strawberries are the best to use because they are bursting with rich flavor.
 You can also try raspberries and blueberries as well.

-If you find that you can still taste the greens, add and extra 1/2 banana at a time to the smoothie until you are satisfied.
+If you find that you can still taste the greens, add an extra half banana at a time to the green smoothie until you are satisfied.